LayerZero V2 OApp Quickstart

 - Generates deployment artifacts in

-For manual deployment using Foundry, create a deployment script that handles endpoint addresses:
+For deployment using Foundry with the lz-address-book, create a deployment script that auto-detects the chain:

 // SPDX-License-Identifier: UNLICENSED